Welcome to today's edition of the Rush 24-7 podcast.

 They're just wishing and hoping.

-Um I would my first instinct was to ignore it.
+My first instinct was to ignore it.

-Here's Kondraki first.
+Here's Kondracki first.

-Look, it was bad form for the Code Pink ladies to disrupt congressional hearings and raise a racket against the Iraq War.
+Look, it was bad form for the code pink ladies to disrupt congressional hearings and raise a racket against the Iraq war.

-And I'm amazed at how chicken the Republican leadership is about saying, look, you guys, calm down, ask tough probing questions of these congressmen, embarrass them if you like, but don't shut the place down.
+And I'm amazed at how chicken the Republican leadership is about saying, look, you guys, calm down, ask tough, probing questions of these congressmen, embarrass them if you like, but don't shut the place down.

 I think that the leadership is afraid of Rush Limbaugh, frankly.